HensoldtOptronicsCV/TIRControlNet/README.md

 | Bicycle       | 13 | (222, 215, 158)|
 | Pole          | 14 | (135, 113,  90)|

-### Size
+### Image Size

-Note that the pretrained network is trained using 512 by 512 images - it is advised to stick to this size to achieve the best results.
+Note that the pretrained network is trained using images with 512 x 512 pixels each - it is advised to stick to this size to achieve the best results.